Palo (religion): The Nfumbe

-Human bones will also typically be included in the nganga.
-Some traditions, like Briyumba, consider this an essential component of the vessel; other practitioners feel that soil or a piece of clothing from a grave may suffice.
-Practitioners willoften claim that their nganga contains human remains even if it does not.
-The most important body part for this purpose is the skull, termed the kiyumba.
+Human bones are also typically included in the nganga.
+Some traditions, like Briyumba, consider this an essential component of the spirit-vessel; other initiates feel that soil or a piece of clothing from a grave may suffice.
+Practitioners will often claim that their nganga contains human remains even if it does not.
+The most important body part for this purpose is the skull, called the kiyumba.
 The human bones are termed the nfumbe, a Palo Kikongo word meaning "dead one"; it characterises both the bones themselves and the dead person they belonged to.

-The bones are selected judiciously; the sex of the nfumbe is typically chosen to match the gender of the nganga it is being incorporated into.
-Sometimes, the bones of a criminal or mad person are deliberately sought.
-If bones of a deceased person are unavailable then soil from a dead individual's grave may suffice.
-According to Palo tradition, a practitioner should exhume the bones from a graveyard themselves, although in urban areas this is often impractical and practitioners instead obtain them through black market agreements with the groundskeepers and administrators responsible for maintaining cemeteries.
-Elsewhere, human remains that previously served as anatomical teaching specimens have been obtained, or purchased through botanicas.
+Bones are selected judiciously; the sex of the nfumbe is typically chosen to match the gender of the nganga it is being incorporated into.
+According to Palo tradition, an initiate should exhume the bones from a graveyard themselves, although in urban areas this is often impractical and practitioners instead obtain them through black market agreements with the groundskeepers and administrators responsible for maintaining cemeteries.
+Elsewhere, they may purchase humans remains through botánicas or obtain anatomical teaching specimens.